koyeb/koyeb-github-runner/README.md

 1. Create a new Docker project.
 2. Use the image `koyeb/github-runner`
 3. Select the "Worker" service type
+4. Set the "privileged" flag
-4. Set the following environment variables:
+5. Set the following environment variables:

 | Variable name | Value |
 |---------------|-------|